metagraph-dev/metagraph/docs/user_guide/algorithm_list.rst

 List of Core Algorithms
 =======================

-This document will go over the core abstract algorithms that come with metagraph.
+This document lists the core abstract algorithms that come with metagraph.

 Clustering
 ----------